A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing

 \subsection{Adequacy}

-Adequacy is determined by manually evaluating paraphrases for the first hundred sentences of the WMT19 de--en test set.
-We compare a subset of the automatic approaches (beam, sampled, laser, \treelstmplain) and the human-produced ones.

-Five annotators (two native English speakers and three fluent) rated the adequacy of the paraphrases using direct assessment \citep{graham-etal-2013-continuous}, indicating on a slider bar how much of the official reference's meaning is preserved by a given system's paraphrased reference.
-We collected 25 judgements per sentence, with paraphrases sampled from the top 5 paraphrases for each system and presented blindly to the annotators.
-System-level scores are produced by averaging across all annotations for each system, and score are normalized for each annotator.
+To ensure our automatically produced paraphrases are of sufficient quality, we first assess their adequacy (i.e.,~faithfulness to the original meaning).
+We determine adequacy by manually evaluating paraphrases of the first 100 sentences of the de--en test set.
+We compare a subset of the automatic methods (\beam, \sampled, \laser, \treelstmplain) as well as \human.
+5 annotators (2 native and 3 fluent English speakers) rated the paraphrases' adequacy using DA, indicating how well (0--100) the official reference's meaning is preserved by its paraphrases.
+25 judgments were collected per sentence (sampling from each system's top 5 paraphrases) System-level scores are produced by averaging across all annotations.

-Whilst the task is inherently subjective, the results (Tab.~\ref{tab:subsample-DA-diversity}) show a clear preference for the human paraphrases, providing a reference point for interpreting the scores.
-The automatic paraphrase systems are not that far behind, and the scores are further corroborated in that the lowest score was attributed to the sampled output, which we expect to be less faithful to the reference meaning.
+The results and examples of some of the paraphrased references are given in Tab.~\ref{tab:examples} (more examples are given in App.~\ref{app:more-examples}).
+Whilst the task is inherently subjective, we see a clear preference for human paraphrases, providing a reference point for interpreting the scores.
+The automatic paraphrase systems are not far behind, and the scores are further corroborated by the lowest score being assigned to the sampled output, which we expect to be less faithful to the reference meaning.